erickbytes/lofipython/content/blog/making-a-yahoo-stock-price-summary-cli-with-python.rst

     cd finsou.py

-4. Query a stock price summary for Microsoft:
+4. Query a stock price summary for a stock:

 .. code:: console